camunda/camunda-engine-unittest/README.md

 # camunda engine unit test template

-This git repository contains a simple example of how to write a unit test for camunda bpm.
+This git repository contains a simple example of how to write a unit test for Camunda Platform.
 You can use it for reporting bugs or asking questions in the forums.

 The project contains the following files: